 Typically, you’ll see examples where all of the values in the array

 x will sum to 100, but the data values provided to

 plt.pie do not necessarily have to add up to 100.
 The sum of the numbers provided will be normalized to 1, and the individual values will thereby be converted to percentages, regardless of the actual sum of the values.
 If this behavior is unwanted or unneeded, you can set

 If you set

-x do not sum to 1 AND are less than 1, a partial pie will be plotting.
+normalize=False, and the sum of the values of x is less than 1, then a partial pie chart is plotted.
 If the values sum to larger than 1, a

 ValueError will be raised.